 German units in the vicinity of the invasion beaches had a diverse array of heavy artillery, the largest of which was the 210mm K39/40 battery at Saint-Marcouf.
 ThK39/40 guns were of Czech design.
 The Czechs built 60 during the war.
 These guns were deployed in H683 bunkers, two of which were incomplete when the Allies invaded.
 With the exception of the German destroyer guns at Longues-sur-Mer (150mm TbtsK C/36) most of the heavy howitzers targeting the beaches were of French origin, mainly the 155mm sFH414(f), 155mm K418(f), and 155mm K420(f) batteries deployed mostly in casemates around Normandy.

 Coastal Fortifications in Game

-Though fortifications are offered as selections in some appropriate reinforced platoons, they are still just terrain and not units in the vein of infantry, artillery and vehicles, but terrain pieces than provide extra defence to other units or obstacles for their enemy to overcome.
+Though fortifications are offered as selections in some of the more scenario-intended reinforced platoons, they are still just terrain and not units in the vein of infantry, artillery and vehicles; they do however provide extra defence to other units or obstacles for the enemy to overcome.
 They don’t have order dice and do not receive orders.

 Fortifications are placed after the table’s terrain and objectives have been set up, but before any units have been deployed.
 They are deployed in the force’s deployment area specified in the scenario being played.
 When the player deploys his units, he may deploy them in appropriate fortifications such as trench lines, weapon pits, gun pits, or bunkers.

-Find all the rules for their use in game in Campaign D-Day: Overlord.
+Find all the rules for their use in games of Bolt Action (alongside many other types of fortification) in Campaign D-Day: Overlord.